EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 delivering real-world justice.
 The Court's opinion will reinforce that perception, adding to the vast arsenal of lawyerly gambits what will come to be known as the Caperton claim.
-The facts relevant to adjudicating it will have to be litigated --- and likewise the law governing it, which will be indeterminate for years to come, if not forever.
+The facts relevant to adjudicating it will have to be litigated---and likewise the law governing it, which will be indeterminate for years to come, if not forever.
 Many billable hours will be spent in poring through volumes of campaign finance reports, and many more in contesting nonrecusal